simonzabrocki/SimulationDashboard/README.md

 ## Project Structure

-The project structure is for the same as for 1.Main: gggi-simtool except the simulation tool menu.
+The project structure is for the same as for 1.Main branch :2020 index & gggi-similation tools except the simulation tool menu.

-# 3. index2021: 2021 index for latest data
+# 3. index2021 branch: 2021 index for latest data

 2021 Green Growth Index is a web application for index vizualisation and evidence library for all countries.
 It is deployed at https://ggindex2021.herokuapp.com/